Lemon Chicken Broccoli Sheet Pan Meal

 While this sounds scary and has deterred many Thyroid Thrivers from eating these foods, the recommendation to avoid goitrogenic vegetables is now considered unnecessary by leading thyroid experts.

-According to thyroid specialist and author, Dr. Datis Kharrazian, “Any practitioner giving people lists of these foods and telling them not to eat them is outdated.”
+According to thyroid specialist and author Dr. Datis Kharrazian, “Any practitioner giving people lists of these foods and telling them not to eat them is outdated.”
 He also states, "Normal consumption of goitrogenic foods do NOT cause goiter."
-The exception he lists is soy, which most leading thyroid experts recommend limiting or avoiding in the diet.
+The exception he lists is soy, which leading thyroid experts also recommend limiting or avoiding in the diet.

 Further Reading: Why You Should Get Tested for Hashimoto's